Roll20/roll20-api-scripts/RatWorkshop_DungeonMasterTools/README.md

 ## API Commands

-**!dm-help** -Gives a list of the script's API commands in the chat tab.
+**!dm-help** - Gives a list of the script's API commands in the chat tab.

 **!dm-status** - Lists the current status of the script's features in the chat tab.